hydro1337x/menuely-ios/README.md

 ## Menuely iOS

-Graduate thesis project iOS application created to modernize the process of menu creation and orders of hospitality facilities
+Graduate thesis project iOS application created to modernize the process of menu creation and orders in hospitality facilities

 ## Description